slavikme/slim-api-skeleton/README.md

 Contributions are welcomed.

 ## Implemented
+ * Composer create-project functionality
  * Application configuration in a single file
  * Relational Database support
- * Authentication support based on API key with the following user information sources
+ * Authentication support based on API token with the following user information sources
    * From relational database
+ * Customizable API token expiration time with predefined default and maximum values
  * Routing settings in a single file
    * Define an HTTP Method or array of methods
    * Route with parameters